spraakbanken/sparv/docs/developers-guide/writing-sparv-plugins.md

 # Writing Sparv Plugins

-Sparv consists of various processors such as importers, annotators, and exporters, contained in so-called modules.
-While many modules come with the main Sparv package, none are mandatory to use, and you can easily extend the pipeline with your own modules using plugins.
-A plugin is simply a Sparv module that is not part of the main package.

-!!! note "Naming Conventions"
+This section provides a practical guide to creating your own Sparv plugins.
+If you are new to the concepts of Sparv modules, processors, and the plugin system, please refer to the previous sections for background.
+Here, we focus on the concrete steps and best practices for developing, structuring, and distributing Sparv plugins.

+## Getting Started

+To help you get started quickly, we recommend using the official [Sparv plugin template](https://github.com/spraakbanken/sparv-plugin-template), which provides a minimal working example and a suggested project structure.

+## Naming Requirements

-    The name of a Sparv module is the name of the Python package containing the module code.
+The name of a Sparv module or plugin is the name of the *Python package directory* containing the module code.
 In addition to being a valid Python identifier, the name must start with a namespace representing the plugin author or organization, followed by an underscore.
 This is to avoid name clashes with other plugins and will be enforced in the future.
 In the example below, we use the prefix `sbx_` (for Språkbanken Text).

-    In addition to the Sparv module name, which is what is used in the pipeline, the plugin also has a separate name that is defined in the project file (`pyproject.toml`) for the plugin.
-This plugin name is not directly used by Sparv but is important for external purposes, such as publishing the plugin on [PyPI](https://pypi.org/).
+In addition to the Sparv module name, which is what is used in the pipeline, the plugin also has a separate *distribution name* that is defined in the project file (`pyproject.toml`) for the plugin.
+This name is not directly used by Sparv but is important for external purposes, such as publishing the plugin on [PyPI](https://pypi.org/).
 It is recommended that this name starts with `sparv-` (for discoverability), followed by the same namespace described above.
 For example, `sparv-sbx-typo-correction`.
 Ideally, this name should also be used for the directory containing the plugin and any version control repository hosting it (e.g., GitHub), ensuring consistency across all references.

-For your first plugin, we recommend looking at the [Sparv plugin template](https://github.com/spraakbanken/sparv-plugin-template).
-The template includes an example of a small annotation module that converts tokens to uppercase.
-We will use this template in the examples below.

 ## Plugin Structure